linuxboot/book/src/utilities/cpu.md

 # The u-root `cpu` command

-Do you want to have all the tools on your linuxboot system that you have on your desktop, but you can't get them to fit in your tiny flash part?
-Do you want all your desktop files visible on your linuxboot system, but just remembered there's no disk on your linuxboot system?
+Do you want to have all the tools on your  system that you have on your desktop, but you can't get them to fit in your tiny flash part?
+Do you want all your desktop files visible on your  system, but just remembered there's no disk on your  system?
 Are you tired of using `scp` or `wget` to move files around?
-Do you want to run `emacs` or `vim` on the linuxboot machine, but know they can't ever fit?
+Do you want to run `emacs` or `vim` on the  machine, but know they can't ever fit?
 What about `zsh`?
-How about being able to run commands on your linuxboot machine and have the output appear on your home file system?
+How about being able to run commands on your  machine and have the output appear on your home file system?
 You say you'd like to make this all work without having to fill out web forms in triplicate to get your organization to Do Magic to your desktop?